YeoBohShin/BuddyMatching/README.md

 2. Matching Preferences

-   This portion is to input the distrubtion of exchangers among buddies
+   This portion is to input the distrubtion of exchangers among buddies.

    1. Max Number of Exchanger per Buddy: How many exchangers a buddy can have at most at 1 time.
    2. Percentage of Buddies with Max Exchangers: Input a value between 0 and 100 to signify the proportion